shenhuiying2017/azure-docs.es-es/articles/virtual-machines/virtual-machines-windows-portal-sql-alwayson-int-listener.md

 <properties
-   pageTitle="Creación de un agente de escucha para un grupo de disponibilidad AlwaysOn de SQL Server en máquinas virtuales de Azure" description="Instrucciones paso a paso para crear un agente de escucha en un grupo de disponibilidad AlwaysOn de SQL Server con máquinas virtuales de Azure" services="virtual-machines" documentationCenter="na" authors="MikeRayMSFT"
+   pageTitle="Create Listener for AlwaysOn availabilty group for SQL Server in Azure Virtual Machines" description="Step-by-step instructions for creating a listener for an AlwaysOn availabilty group for SQL Server in Azure Virtual Machines" services="virtual-machines" documentationCenter="na" authors="MikeRayMSFT"